Mathis Bolly: International career

 Bolly played three matches for the Norwegian under-19 team in 2009, and was called up for the under-21 team in February and March 2013.
 He was also included in the Norwegian preliminary squad for the 2013 UEFA European Under-21 Football Championship, but withdrew from the squad when he in May 2013 was called up for the Ivory Coast national team for the World Cup qualifiers against Gambia and Tanzania.
 His former manager at Lillestrøm, Henning Berg, stated that it was a big loss for Norway and that Bolly could have been an important player for the national team in the future.
 He played his first game for the Ivory Coast against Gambia on 8 June 2013.
 He played his second match for Ivory Coast in the friendly match against Mexico in August 2013, playing alongside Didier Drogba.
 Bolly was an unused substitute in the decisive play-off match against Senegal when Ivory Coast qualified for the 2014 World Cup.
 He was selected to represent the Ivory Coast at the 2014 Fifa World Cup in Brazil, and got his World Cup debut as a second-half substitute in the Ivory Coast's second group game against Colombia.

 Style of play

 When he joined Lillestrøm in 2008, Bolly ran 40 meters in 4.77 seconds.
-After the 2009 season, he ran 40 meters in 4.61 seconds, which makes him the second fastest Tippeligaen player ever, only beaten by Luton Shelton.
-When EA Sports released the video game FIFA 14, Bolly was the fastest player in the game in terms of sprint speed.
-As of FIFA 17, he still holds this achievement.
-However, in the FIFA 18 edition, Pierre-Emerick Aubameyang replaces him as the fastest player in the game in terms of sprint speed and acceleration.
+After the 2009 season, he improved his time to 4.61 seconds, making him the second-fastest Tippeligaen player recorded at the time, behind only Luton Shelton.
+When EA Sports released FIFA 14, Bolly was the fastest player in the game in terms of sprint speed.
+As of FIFA 17, he still held this distinction.
+However, in FIFA 18, Pierre-Emerick Aubameyang became the fastest player in the game in terms of sprint speed and acceleration.